 The best way to start designing your Signature Client Experience is to map out your current process; and what works and what doesn’t.
 Of course, if you don’t have enough data, for example, you have not worked on the types of projects or with the types of customers or clients you want, then you need to get that experience first.

 Two critical, albeit scary activities:

 - do an after-project review with your team and suppliers

 Both these steps are critical for you to be able to determine how your projects went, and how you want to improve and standardize them!

 What goes into the experience?

-As said earlier, the client experience starts already at the first touch, and it covers your marketing, sales, onboarding, delivery, offboarding, and leveraging of the project.
+As said earlier, the client experience starts at the first touch, and it covers your marketing, sales, onboarding, delivery, offboarding, and leveraging of the project.